Get the latest info from Matt

 Coming soon: Did you like Escape Room the thrilling movie?
 Well this is nothing like that because this is real terror.
 Can't wait to show you this comedy sketch I wrote, directed, and starred in with my great friends, Alexis Martino (from Stupid Cupid up above!), Wandalese Miranda, Hormoz Rashidi, and Angela Guison and my little girl, Dakota Brown, the cutest pup aroun'!

-Here are some clips of Matthew Siegan's acting work, including his work on the hit ABC show "Stumptown" (with Cobie Smulders), HBO's "Sterling", and the feature film "Where We Go From Here."
+Here are some clips of Matthew Siegan's acting work, including his work on the hit HBO show "Perry Mason", the ABC show "Stumptown" (with Cobie Smulders), and HBO's "Sterling."

 Here are some clips of Matt's comedic acting work, including on the Netflix's "Flaked" (with Will Arnett), followed by a clip of his Stand Up Comedy.

-Catch Matthew this October on the new show Stumptown opposite Cobie Smulders.
-In addition, Matt is the star of the new films Stupid Cupid and Free Ride, both which are starting their festival runs.
-He also completed supporting roles in the HBO Access pilot Sterling which premiered in competition at the 2019 SXSW Film Festival as well as the upcoming film Where We Go From Here, which just screened as part of the 2019 Cannes Film Festival.
+Catch Matthew right now on HBO's Perry Mason now HBO and HBOMax.
+Matt was also featured on the hit ABC show Stumptown opposite Cobie Smulders.
+In addition, Matt is the star of the films Stupid Cupid and the award winning Free Ride.
+He also appeared in the HBO Access pilot Sterling which premiered in competition at the 2019 SXSW Film Festival as well as the feature film Where We Go From Here, which screened as part of the 2019 Cannes Film Festival.
 He has co-starred in Flaked with star Will Arnett on Netflix and in the NBC SeeSo show Hidden America with Jonah Ray.
-Matt (it's ok he goes by both) is also a stand up comedian who has performed all over the worl
+Matt (it's ok he goes by both) is also a stand up comedian who has performed all over the world.

 Thank you for asking!